greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/custom-targets_1_1.md

 ---
-title: "Engineering Error Budget Custom Targets"
+title: Engineering Error Budget Custom Targets
-description: "Custom Targets introduce the ability to set tailored Error Budget durations on individual endpoints and jobs, allowing for the accepted performance of different workloads to be defined as appropriate."
+description: Custom Targets introduce the ability to set tailored Error Budget durations on individual endpoints and jobs, allowing for the accepted performance of different workloads to be defined as appropriate.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/custom-targets_1_1/
+linkTitle: Engineering Error Budget Custom Targets
+type: docs
 ---

 ## What are Custom Targets for Error Budgets?